 Angiotensin-converting enzyme (ACE) inhibitors are a group of blood pressure medications often associated with causing a cough.
 Here’s some background information on ACE inhibitors and other blood pressure medications that might cause coughing.

-ACE inhibitors are medications used to treat hypertension (high blood pressure) and kidney disease.
-You might take an ACE inhibitor to treat a condition related to PH — such as left-sided heart disease or kidney disease.
+ACE inhibitors are medications used to treat hypertension (high blood pressure) and certain types of kidney disease.
+You might take an ACE inhibitor to treat a condition that can coexist with PH, such as left-sided heart disease or kidney disease.

 ACE inhibitors’ generic names often end in “-pril.”
 Some examples include: